marcotoronto/rdm-test/content/06-4_Share_Reuse_Preservation.md

 # Before sharing

-Now you have finised your project.
-Before sharing it, you should consider the following questions:
+Before sharing your data with the world, you should consider the following questions:

-## What forms of the data are you sharing?
+## What forms of data are you sharing?
 - Raw, processed, analyzed, and final are all options
 - Check if your funder or publisher requires you to share any specific form of data

-## Are the formats open?
+## Are the file formats open?
-In terms of how to preserve data, it is advisable to consider using **optimal file formats**, preferably non-proprietary ones, that support long-term preservation.
+In terms of data preservation, it is advisable to consider using optimal file formats, preferably non-proprietary ones, that support long-term preservation.

-For guidance on preferred file formats, you can refer to the <a href="https://ubc-library-rc.github.io/rdm/content/02_file_formats.html#we-recommend-these-common-file-formats" target="_blank">File Formatting workshop</a>.
+For guidance on preferred file formats, you can refer to our <a href="https://ubc-library-rc.github.io/rdm/content/02_file_formats.html#we-recommend-these-common-file-formats" target="_blank">File Formatting workshop</a>.
 {: .note }

 ## Data Repositories